-You may be surprised to learn that wall paper isn’t inherently traditional.
+You may be surprised to learn that wallpaper isn’t inherently traditional.
 Prints associated with modern design to have larger graphics and contrasting colors.
 If you choose to move forward with wallpaper, avoid floral or flourish-heavy motifs, as well as those with passive tints.

 Updating Your Dining Room’s Traditional Textiles

 Play with striking color combinations and patterns, as well as unusual shapes within your textiles.
 Tribal print?
 Absolutely!
-Rainbow colored, recycled newspaper placemats?
+Rainbow-colored, recycled newspaper placemats?
 Why not!
 However, floral patterns run the risk of feeling traditional and dated, so proceed with caution when incorporating a flower motif.

 Textiles at your disposal to play with include the rug, dining chair upholstery, curtains, placemats, cloth napkins, and a table runner.

-Replace Traditional Centerpiece With a Modern Alternative
+Update a Traditional Dining Centerpiece With a Modern Alternative

 Yes, Some cut flower arrangements can look quite modern, especially if placed in the right vase.
 However, unless you have a particularly contemporary bouquet, opt for an alternative to a traditional floral centerpiece.
 Fun options include: